 Occupations in the food service sector

-The restaurant, quick service, and catering industry includes a diverse range of employment opportunities for newcomers.
-However, hours may be long and variable, the work challenging, and compensation not that high.
+The restaurant, quick service, and catering industries include a diverse range of employment opportunities for newcomers.
+Generally speaking, the hours may be long and variable, the compensation low, and the work physically demanding, but potential to create lasting bonds with customers and coworkers abounds.
+There are few things people identify more intimately with than their favorite foods.

 Employers in this sector include: